idiap/bob/doc/TutorialsPerformance.rst

 EPC
 ===

-A EPC curve to be drawn, requires that both the development set negatives and positives to be provided alongside with the test set ones.
-So, the API is slightly modified:
+Drawing an EPC requires that both the development set negatives and positives are provided alognside the test (or evaluation) set ones.
+Because of this the API is slightly modified:

 .. doctest::